TSgthb/SQL_Projects/Exploring Data from Music Application/README.md

 This project involves analyzing a Spotify dataset with various attributes about tracks, albums and artists using SQL and answer business questions related to artist performance, track popularity, streaming trends, audio features, and platform engagement.
 The tasks explored includes setting up a database, importing, cleaning and standardizing data within it, performing exploratory and advance data analysis, and optimizing queries for optimal performance.
 </p>

-Jump to end for [Findings and Conclusions](https://github.com/TSgthb/SQL_Projects/blob/main/Exploring%20Data%20from%20Music%20Application/README.md#findings-and-conclusions).
+Jump to end for [Findings & Conclusions](https://github.com/TSgthb/SQL_Projects/blob/main/Exploring%20Data%20from%20Music%20Application/README.md#findings-and-conclusions).

 ## Project Objectives